 The Governing Body is the Roman Catholic Trust Corporation for the Diocese of Cairns.
-The Director of the Governing Body for the Roman Catholic Trust Corporation for the Diocese of Cairns is the Bishop of the Diocese of Cairns.
+The Director of the Governing Body for the Roman Catholic Trust Corporation for the Diocese of Cairns is the Bishop of Cairns.
+In the absence of an appointed Bishop, the Diocesan Administrator is delegated the duties and responsibilities of the Director of the Governing Body.